Dayponce/Portfolio/README.md

 # Portfolio
-# Welcome to my Data Analyst Portfolio!
+## Welcome to my Data Analyst Portfolio!

 Hi, I'm Daisy!
-I have a coral research background and hold a Master degree in Marine Science (M.S.) from NOVA Southeastern University.
+I have a coral research background and hold a Master's degree in Marine Science (M.S.) from NOVA Southeastern University.
-As a  marine scientist and data analyst, I posses a strong academic background and experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
+As a  marine scientist and data analyst, I posses a strong academic foundation and experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
 My proficiency lies in R, SQL, Excel, and Tableau, and have developed a keen understanding of data analytics techniques, including dashboard building, report & proposal writing, data mining, data merging, statistics, critical thinking and scientific communincation.

 Within this portfolio, you will discover a projects that exemplify both my data analytics and research skills.
 Among these examples is my Master's research and other projects, showcasing my expertise in data mining, data merging, and statistical analysis.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision-makers to understand the insights and take action.

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.